Elmona/weatherComparision/README.md

 ```

 #### The Stations

 We chose to convert the relation between the city and the temperature to a table called "tempStation" and the other one "rainStation".
 It contains all the information mentioned in the E/R diagram.
 Station is a unique name that SMHI has given the station.
 We will use this as a primary key.
-Eventhough they are more or less identical we chose to seperate them since they contains different types of stations.
+Even though they are more or less identical we chose to separate them since they contains different types of stations.
 This could have been solved by adding a "type" attribute but it would resolve in unnecessary stations to loop through to find the ones containing the specific type of information when doing queries.

 ```SQL
 CREATE TABLE IF NOT EXISTS tempStation
 (